 How would you describe the culture of Morocco for people who’ve never visited?

 Oh, the culture is fantastic!
 People are very friendly there and will greet you on the street.

 If you’re a tourist, they’ll invite you into their house and cook for you.
 They take extremely good care of you, because they want contact with the outside world.

 I think Morocco is one of the most musically advanced countries in Africa, as far as classical and traditional music.
 Growing up, I had influences from Spain, West Africa and East Africa.

 I’ve always been interested in the traditions of Gnawa music, particularly the trance-inducing rhythmic repetition.
 What can you tell me about the healing powers of Gnawa music?

-How did they find out that you had been studying Gnawa musical traditions?
+How did they eventually find out that you had been studying Gnawa musical traditions?

 What brought you to America in the late ‘80s?